 6

-Galbitang Recipe (Korean Short Rib Soup)
+Galbitang (Korean Short Rib Soup)

 A bowl of mandu guk, Korean dumpling soup, is served with kimchi.